OfficeDev/TeamsAppCamp1/Labs/Labs-B/Lab-B03.md

 ### Known issues

-For the latest issues, or to file a bug report, see the [github issues list](https://github.com/OfficeDev/TeamsAppCamp1/issues) for this repository.
+For the latest issues, or to file a bug report, see the [GitHub issues list](https://github.com/OfficeDev/TeamsAppCamp1/issues) for this repository.

 ### References